Brindle dog breeds all share the same fur pattern. This pattern is caused by the interaction of the Agouti gene with

 And different Agouti combinations determine how the brindle shows up in dogs.

 Difference in Gene Expression

 There is still a lot of research to do.
 We don’t yet know how to genetically test for the brindle coloring.
 And it’s still unclear what controls the various aspects of brindle, such as stripe width.

 We do know some things, though.
-Researchers have determined which gene determines color intensity.
+Researchers have discovered which gene determines color intensity.

 Plus, we know that all brindle dogs can still have white markings on their coat.
 Sometimes called a trindle or tricolored coats.